ramit21/gen-ai/AWS Bedrock/3. Chatbot_with_Langchain_and_streamlit/README.md

 # Langchain and Streamlit based chatbot

-Chat solutions need to have memory as FMsare stateless.
-This is needed to support chat flow, eg user prompts 'give me top 3 Cricket players', and then user asks 'give me next 3'.
-Chat solution can answer it correctly only if it has some form of memory.
+Chat solutions need to have memory as FMs are stateless.
+This is needed to support chat flow, eg user prompts 'give me top 3 things to do in Paris', and then user asks 'give me next 3'.
+Chat solution can answer second question correctly only if it has some form of memory of what it has already answered.

+The prompt input is augmented with chat history and fed to the model, and on response from model, the history is updated.
+Langchain can take care of these interactions with the memory for us.

 ## Installations
 Install AWS CLI, Python, Langchain and Steamlit on your system.